ray-project/ray/doc/source/serve/monitoring.md

 ## Metrics

-Ray Serve exposes important system metrics like the number of successful and errored requests through the {ref}`Ray metrics monitoring infrastructure <ray-metrics>`.
+Ray Serve exposes important system metrics like the number of successful and errored requests through the [Ray metrics monitoring infrastructure](ray-metrics).
 By default, the metrics are exposed in Prometheus format on each node.

 The following metrics are exposed by Ray Serve: